 Definition of unpardonable in English:

-(Of a fault or offense) too severe to be pardoned; unforgivable: an unpardonable sin
+(Of a fault or offence) too severe to be pardoned; unforgivable: an unpardonable sin

 More example sentences